ceu-lang/ceu-maker/README.md

     [Céu-SDL](https://github.com/fsantanna/ceu-sdl), and
     [pico-Céu](https://github.com/fsantanna/pico-ceu).

-To generate a new version of C�u-Maker, use the instructions as follows.
+To generate a new version of Céu-Maker, use the instructions as follows or use the GUI package generator

-### Collect all relevant files to C�u-Maker
+### Collect all relevant files to Céu-Maker

 Clone the source repositories: